marklogic/ml-gradle/README.md

     mlAppName=quick-start
     mlRestPort=8200

-Then just run "gradle mlDeploy" in the directory containing these two files:
+Then just run "gradle mlDeploy" in the directory containing these two files (note that the first time you run this, Gradle may need to download a number of dependencies):

     gradle mlDeploy